 You will first notice that when you have a clip with sound loaded in the program, two waveforms are now displayed by default.

 The top bar (or Audio bar) displays the audio plot for the zoomed portion of the video only.
-Simply hover over the area of interest within this bar and use the scroll wheel on your mouse to zoom in and out of that area, as required.
+Simply hover over the area of interest within this bar.
+Use the scroll wheel on your mouse to zoom in and out of that area, as required.
 You can also hold down the CTRL key.
 Click the left and right mouse buttons to zoom in and out instead of using the scroll wheel.

 The bottom bar (or Video bar) now displays the waveform for the whole clip, however long that may be.
 And, it will still contain other video idents such as bookmarks, any range selections and, of course, annotation markers and key frames, where present.
 Furthermore, it also now displays a blue-highlighted range to indicate which portion of the audio plot is currently displayed in the top bar.